ASU Launches Online Master of Arts in Indigenous Education

 ASU online’s master of arts in Indigenous education is designed to be completed in 18 to 24 months.
 This program will focus on heightening educators’ understanding of contemporary Indigenous education.
 At ASU, the Center for Indian Education is housed in the School of Social Transformation where there are plenty of opportunities for colleagues to collaborate both campus-wide and internationally with scholars in a wide range of fields.

 All courses in the new master’s degree will be taught online by Indigenous faculty or faculty with significant experience working with Indigenous communities.
-Among the many topics covered in the proposed curriculum, students admitted to the program will be able to explore American Indian education, the history of American Indian education, issues of Indigenous language and culture, American Indian education policy, American Indians in higher education, and critical Indigenous research methodologies.
+Among the many topics covered in the proposed curriculum, students admitted to the program will be able to explore American Indian education and educational policies, American Indian history, language, and culture, and research methods.
 Tuition for the full-time program is expected to be $9,756 for the school year.

 Widespread Support for the New Program

-In an article published in The State Press on October 12, Henry Quintero, an assistant professor of English and an expert in Indigenous American literature, praised the program for prying open new opportunities for Indigenous students: “I think it is going to usher in a new era of not only how we approach education in Indigenous communities, but how we reform education within the larger body of America.”
+In an article published in The State Press on October 12, Henry Quintero, an assistant professor of English, praised the program for prying open new opportunities for Indigenous students: “I think it is going to usher in a new era of not only how we approach education in Indigenous communities, but how we reform education within the larger body of America.”
 Quintero also emphasized that the program holds the potential to transform education more broadly.
 “I really believe that Indigenous people have many of the answers on how to make education good for everybody,” says Quintero, adding, “It’s important that in this new American education process that we allow that natural education that comes from our Indigenous communities to gestate in a way that is in integrity with their own community.”

-Deborah Chadwick, the Indigenous Education graduate director at ASU, told The State Press that the new online Master of Arts in Indigenous education was developed in response to inquiries from tribal members who wanted a way to pursue higher education without necessarily traveling to the ASU campus or another on-site location.
+Deborah Chadwick, the Indigenous Education graduate director at ASU, told The State Press that the new online Master of Arts in Indigenous education was developed in response to requests from local members of the tribal community who were seeking a way to enroll in ASU programs without leaving their own locations.

-Bryan Brayboy, president’s professor of Indigenous education and justice and director of the Center for Indian Education, is the co-founder of ASU’s new Online Master of Arts in Indigenous education.
+Bryan Brayboy, president’s professor of Indigenous education and justice, is the co-founder of ASU‘s new Online Master of Arts in Indigenous education.
 Brayboy emphasizes, “What we thought we’d do is try to fill some of the void that exists and provide opportunities for those teachers and educators in tribal communities who want to earn another degree.”
 But the program isn’t simply about supporting educators.

 Brayboy acknowledges that in many Indigenous communities, students still fail to reach benchmarks for achievement.
 “If we’re going to be serious about our commitments,” says Brayboy, “Then we’re going to build programs that will help young people create futures of their own making.”